 - Construction/Engineering experienced the largest increase (58%) in organizations adopting remote work in the wake of COVID-19

-Below are the full survey results:
+Below are the full remote work survey results:

 Q1: What does your company do?